 Who are they for?

-Apprenticeships are open to anyone aged above 16 years old who live in England, who are not in full time education.
+Apprenticeships are open to anyone aged above 16 years old who live in England, who is not in full time education.

 Apprenticeships start throughout the year and you can be an apprentice at any age, even in your 30s or 40s!

 Do you get a job at the end of your apprenticeship?

 Most apprentices do.
 The National Apprenticeship Service showed that over 90% of apprentices either get a job with the employer they completed their apprenticeship with or go on to find another job with a different employer.